 Cooking from home for profit is part of the emerging food-sharing economy.
 People who do this offer everything from simple bread and soup with locals to exquisite five-course dinners.

-Here are some recommendations on how to serve up your new entrée.
+Here are some recommendations on how to serve up your new entree.

 1. Learn what is legal

-State and local rules and ordinances widely vary when applied to home-based businesses.
-In some localities, such food enterprises are verboten; in others, the health department may require food-service certification.
+State and local rules and ordinances vary widely when applied to home-based businesses.
+In some localities, such food enterprises are verboten.
+In others, the health department may require food-service certification.